jamalveli/recruitment-task-skeleton/README.md

 Do let us know in advance if you have particular preferences.

 The purpose of this repo is to help you check that you've got Java and Maven installed correctly.

-If you've got them installed right, when you clone this repo you should be able to execute `mvn clean test exec:java -Dexec.mainClass="tester.TestCsvLoad"` and get output like the following:
+## Checking you've got Java 8 and Maven installed correctly

+When you clone this repo, in the directory containing the pom.xml you should be able to execute `mvn clean test exec:java -Dexec.mainClass="tester.TestCsvLoad"` and get output like the following: